Liistamo/startup-lcp-system/README.md

 ## EU Funding Acknowledgement

 This project has received funding from the **European Union’s Horizon Europe** research and innovation programme under **Grant Agreement No. 101178523**.

+Views and opinions expressed are those of the author(s) only and do not necessarily reflect those of the European Union or the granting authority.
+Neither the European Union nor the granting authority can be held responsible for them.